Installment Sales Taxation

 Contract Price

-Gross profit, contract price, gross profit percentage, and installment sale income is figured on Form 6252, Installment Sale Income.
+Gross profit, contract price, gross profit percentage, and installment sale income are figured on Form 6252, Installment Sale Income.
 Any assumption of a mortgage or other liabilities, such as liens on the property or sales commissions, must be included in the selling price.
-However, interest is not included in the selling price, but the seller must report the interest separately as interest income in the year that it is received.
+Interest is not included in the selling price, but the seller must report the interest separately as interest income when it is received.

 Each annual payment is multiplied by the gross profit percentage (a.k.a. gross profit ratio) to determine taxable profits for that year.